-The Basic Polygraph Examiner’s Course consists of a minimum of 400 hours.
+The Basic Polygraph Examiner’s Course is accredited by APA and consists of a minimum of 400 hours.
 Most Basic Polygraph Examiner’s Courses for this institute are completed in a ten-consecutive-week cycle.
 Nevertheless, all basic courses offered will be completed in not fewer than 10 nor more than 17 weeks according to accreditation standards.
 Below, you will find a detailed description of this course’s minimum curriculum.
 Numerous sensitive topics not described below will also be covered.
 The Basic Examiner’s Course fee is $4,995.00 (USD) and is generally due prior to the beginning of the course of study unless other arrangements are made through the training center.
 The tuition fees include all course materials, supplies and use of equipment and polygraph instrumentation together with staff consultation while in attendance.

 |Law and Human Rights||8|